hackclub/hackclub/workshops/quotes_generator/README.md

 Next is the `src/` directory which contains all your JavaScript files and your CSS files.
 We have an `index.js` file, which basically renders our React code.
 The `style.css` file is already written for you.

 Next is the `App.js` file.
 Now basically, when we build big projects, we don't start directly with the `App.js` file.
-We create small components and then add them together in the `App.js` component.
+We create small components and then add them together in the `App` component.
 But today, we'll be building a quotes generator, which turns out to be pretty small and easy.
-So, we'll start writing our code directly in the `App.js` component to avoid making unnecessary components.
+So, we'll start writing our code directly in the `App` component to avoid making unnecessary components.

 This is what our `App.js` file looks right now.